tanvi-orcl/fpp-ansible/README.md

 ## Ansible Codebase

-This codebase contains a set of playbooks that can be used individually or combined into a workflow for Database Set-up.
-Each playbook references ansible roles (an ansible file structure used to group reusable components).
-Each ansible role folder contains three subdirectories - tasks, defaults, and meta.
-In the case of the database_scripts role, there is a fourth folder (files) to store scripts used in database set-up.
+This codebase contains a set of playbooks used to automate FPP operations.
+The playbooks reference ansible roles (an ansible file structure used to group reusable components), where the majority of work takes place.

-- Tasks: Contains a main.yml file that will be automatically called if the role is invoked.
-Also contains reusable standalone tasks.
-- Defaults: Default variable values for the tasks in that role.
-These variables have the least precedence and will be overrided by any variables defined in the included variable file (vars_file) or in the ansible job template.
-Many of these variables are set as null as they are optional variables for the oci tasks and it is your choice whether to define them.
-For required variables, check the sample variable files or the oracle.oci ansible documentation.
-- Meta: Sets collection oracle.oci
+### Roles

+**grid_fpp.yml**, **rdbms_fpp.yml**
+The grid_fpp and rdbms_fpp roles perform grid/rdbms specific fpp operations.
+The playbooks call tasks within these roles, and then these roles call helper functions in the same role and in the common roles.

+**fpp_common.yml**, **target_common.yml**, **oci_common.yml**
+The common roles run any tasks that must be performed on a specific host, such a shell scripts and file creations.
+If the role is being called, the assumption is that ansible is already operating on the correct host; any delegation happens in the actual playbooks, grid_fpp tasks, or rdbms_fpp tasks.
+The fpp_common runs on the fpp host, target_common on the exadata hosts, and oci_common on the localhost.

 ### Playbooks

 General Variables
 - fpp_host (n3db1) - should be the specific host and not a group encompassing the host
-- identity_file (/home/oracle/.ssh/fiserv.key) - path to exadata key from fpp host
+- identity_file (/home/oracle/.ssh/idrsa.key) - path to exadata key from fpp host

 **rdbms_create_image.yml**
 -